SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ## Lab Overview

 In this lab, you will implement management groups to organize your Azure subscriptions for centralized governance and access control.
-You'll create custom RBAC roles to define specific permissions, ensuring users only access needed resources.These roles will be assigned based on job responsibilities to enforce security and compliance.
+You'll create custom RBAC roles to define specific permissions, ensuring users only access needed resources.
+These roles will be assigned based on job responsibilities to enforce security and compliance.
 Finally, you'll use the Activity Log to monitor role assignments, track changes, and ensure adherence to access control policies.

-## Interactive lab simulations

-There are several interactive lab simulations that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
-There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
-An Azure subscription is not required.

-+ [Manage resource locks](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2015).
-Add a resource lock and test to confirm.

-+ [Create an Azure policy](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2017).
-Create an Azure policy that restricts the location resources can be located.
-Create a new resource and ensure the policy is enforced.

-+ [Manage governance via Azure policy](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%203).
-Create and assign tags via the Azure portal.
-Create an Azure policy that requires tagging.
-Remediate non-compliant resources.

 ## Lab objectives
 In this lab, you will complete the following tasks: